 By triangulating and converging on the analyzed data, the following insights were concluded by our team:

-Tinder version 10.10.1 is optimized for straight, cis-gender users
+Tinder version 10.10.1 is solely optimized for straight, cis-gender, non-LGBTQ+ users

-The prioritization of straight, cis-gender experiences early in the onboarding process blocks LGBTQ+ experiences, turning these users off
+This sole prioritization of straight, cis-gender, not-LGBTQ+ experiences early in the onboarding process means that Tinder is not LGBTQ+ accessible

-A report detailing and prioritizing usability issues and recommendations was presented to the ISE 215 class at San Jose State University.
+A report detailing and prioritizing usability issues and design recommendations was presented to the ISE 215 Usability Evaluation and Testing course at SJSU.

 Critical Onboarding Recommendation:

-This study provided insights into the overall usability of Tinder mobile version 10.10.1 with representative LGBTQ+ and non-LGBTQ+ users, through main user flows and tasks.
-The priority given to the design of LGBTQ+ experiences must increase and be reflected in the UI.
+This study provided insights into the overall usability of Tinder mobile (version 10.10.1) with representative LGBTQ+ and non-LGBTQ+ users, through main user flows/tasks.
+The priority given to the design of LGBTQ+ experiences must match non-LGBTQ+ experiences and be reflected in the UI.

 User Experience Researcher | Google Stadia